meilisearch/documentation/learn/cookbooks/docker.md

 If you are using a shared volume, you must delete `/meili_data/data.ms` before importing a dump.
 :::

-You must use dumps to migrate data between different Meilisearch releases.
+Use dumps to migrate data between different Meilisearch releases.
 [Read more about updating Meilisearch in our dedicated guide.](/learn/advanced/updating.md)

 ### Snapshots